How To Master Advanced Guitar String Bends

 - Determine in advance how wide your vibrato will be.
 Then slide back and forth between those 2 notes, like I show in this video (watch from 2:30):

-(Slow guitar string bends can sound great in the right context, but they are not the same thing as "vibrato".)
+(Slow guitar string bends can sound great in the right context, but string bends like this are not the same thing as "vibrato".)

 When you do slow vibrato, make it narrow.
 This way the speed and the width of the vibrato pulses stay in balance.

-Classical vibrato means: rocking the string back and forth (from the bridge to the headstock of the guitar).
+Classical guitar vibrato refers to: rocking the string back and forth (from the bridge to the headstock of the guitar).

 Here is the problem with this:

-It’s very easy to do this vibrato fast … but quite hard to make it wide.
-That means: classical vibrato is almost always narrow and fast.
-(See Mistake #3).
+It’s very easy to do this guitar vibrato fast … but quite hard to make it wide.

-The solution is to do rock vibrato.
-That means: treat vibrato as a series of rhythmic bends (that are fast enough to sound like vibrato).
+The solution is to do rock guitar vibrato.
+That means: treat vibrato as a series of rhythmic guitar string bends (that are fast enough to sound like vibrato).

-Answer: Classical guitarists use this vibrato, because they play on nylon-string guitars.
-And it’s impossible to bend nylon guitar strings the way you can bend electric guitar strings.
+Answer: Classical guitarists use this guitar vibrato technique, because they play on nylon-string guitars.
+And it’s impossible to perform string bends with nylon as with steel strings.
 So, their only option is to shake the string from side to side.

-Question: “Tom Hess, how often should I practice vibrato and for how long?”
+Question: “Tom Hess, how often should I practice guitar vibrato and for how long?”

-String Bending Guitar Tip #3: Add More Guitar String Bends To Every Solo You Already Know
+Tip #3 For Better Guitar String Bends: Add More Guitar String Bends To Every Solo You Already Know

 Go through every guitar solo in your repertoire (either your own or solos from other guitar players).

-And practice inserting string bending variations you just learned into each guitar lick of the solo.
+And practice inserting variations of guitar string bends into each lick of the solo.

 There is no right or wrong way to do this.